foxdonut/meiosis-guide/creating_the_view.md

 ## Creating a `view` Function

 Each component that you create can have a `view` function.
-Meiosis calls it with `(model, propose)` so that you can return the view representation of the model, and call the `propose` function.
+Meiosis calls it with `(model, propose/actions)` so that you can return the view representation of the model, and call the `propose` function.
+If you created an `actions` object, that will be passed as a parameter instead.
+The view can then call functions on it.

 The nature of what you return from the `view` function depends on the view library that you chose for your views.
 Whether you chose React, Snabbdom, Mithril, plain JavaScript, or anything else, you return an object that is compatible with the chosen library.

 ## Nested components

-When you call `Meiosis.createComponent({...})`, the returned component is the view function with `propose` already provided.
+When you call `meiosis.createComponent({...})`, the returned component is the view function with `propose` already provided.
 Thus it is a function of the model that you can call from other components.

 The [todo-list example](https://github.com/foxdonut/meiosis-examples/tree/master/examples/todo-list) has a `TodoMain` component that uses two other components, `TodoForm` and `TodoList`: